Materiality and Stakeholder Engagement

 Corporate Citizenship first compiled a list of 24 current and emerging responsibility issues most relevant to Molson Coors and the beverage industry.
-The list was informed by global trends and drivers, as well as sector and sustainability reporting frameworks, such as SDGs, DJSI, CDP and SASB.
-Corporate Citizenship then conducted interviews with 17 internal leaders from the across the business and surveyed over 100 stakeholders to understand their views on how Molson Coors should prioritize key issues; address opportunities and risks; and where we should allocate resources to support our business in the next 3-5 years.
+The list was informed by global trends and drivers, as well as sector and sustainability reporting frameworks, such as the UN SDGs, DJSI, CDP and SASB.
+Corporate Citizenship then conducted interviews with 17 internal leaders from the across the global business and surveyed over 100 stakeholders to understand their views on how Molson Coors should prioritize key sustainability issues; address opportunities and risks; and where we should allocate resources to support our business in the next 3-5 years.

 Findings from both internal and external perspectives were analyzed to develop a ranking of each issue’s relative importance to our stakeholders and its relative impact on the business.
 The findings are mapped on the following Materiality Matrix and identify High, Medium or Low priorities.

 To conduct our 2017 materiality assessment, we engaged with a number of stakeholders from across our business units: Molson Coors Canada, MillerCoors in the U.S., Molson Coors Europe and Molson Coors International.
 We identified the stakeholder groups most relevant and influential to Molson Coors, which included: Regulators/Government bodies; Industry Groups; Customer/Retailers; Suppliers; Investors and NGO partners, and collected a list of the highest priority stakeholders from all our local teams.
 From this group, we sent a survey to over 300 external organizations, asking them to rank in order 24 issues they felt were most important to Molson Coors for the next 3-5 years.
 We received over 100 responses and a representative sample from across our global footprint.